silexphp/Silex/doc/usage.rst

 .. note::

-    The global configuration does not apply to controller providers you might mount as they have their own global configuration (see the Modularity paragraph below).
+    The global configuration does not apply to controller providers you might mount as they have their own global configuration (read the :doc:`dedicated chapter<organizing_controllers>` for more information).

 Error handlers
 --------------